netidx/netidx-book/src/tools/subscriber.md

 ## Notes

-The format subscriber writes to stdout is compatible with the format the publisher reads.
+The format subscriber writes to stdout is compatible with the format the publisher reads (unless -r is specified).
 This is by design, to make applications that subscribe, manipulate, and republish data easy to write.